Thalictrum clavatum: Morphology

-Flower description
+Inflorescence and flower description

-While the flowers of Thalictrum clavatum are devoid of petals, they feature on average four to five obovate-spatulate sepals.
+While the flowers of Thalictrum clavatum are devoid of petals, it features on average four to five white obovate-spatulate sepals (2.5 - 4.0 mm).
 The sepals are caducous, signifying that they detach from the plant upon flowering.
-The flower is bisexual, given the presence of numerous petaloid stamens and a superior ovary.
-The coloration of the plant is attributed to its white, flattened-shaped filaments and stigmas.
-While the structure of the flowers are individually radially symmetrical, or actinomorphic, the total inflorescence of the plant is a spreading panicle or nearly corymbs.
-The species has a basal, marginal placentation.
+The flower is cosexual, given the presence of both male and female reproductive organs.
+The male reproductive system consists of numerous petaloid, flatten-shaped white filaments (2.5 - 4.0 mm) and anthers (0.3 - 0.5 mm), while the female reproductive system consists of a superior ovary and several white-hued stigma.
+The plant contains basal, marginal placentation.
+While the arrangement of each flower is individually radially symmetrical or actinomorphic, the total inflorescence is a panicle or nearly corymbs.
+Each individual flower is arranged in a pom-pom formation, measuring roughly 1/3 inch wide.
 The pedicle of the species is slender in form with few to no leaves.

-Leaf description
+Leaf and leaflet description

-The proximal cauline leaves towards the base of the Thalictrum clavatum plant are petiolate, with each leaf type having two or three layers of compoundness.
-The distal cauline leaves, however, are sessile, with each having one or two layers of compoundness.
-The leaves of the species are arranged in an alternate configuration.
-The leaf durations are deciduous and do not contain a fragrance.
-The leaf type is broadleaf and contains ternate veneration.
-The leaflet blades are reniform to obovate, with crenate edges.
-The undersurface of the leaflets are glaucous, or waxy.
+The proximal cauline leaves towards the base of Thalictrum clavatum are petiolate, with each leaf having two or three layers of compoundness.
+The distal cauline leaves, however, are sessile, with each having a singular or two layers of compoundness.
+Both the proximal and distal leaves of the plant are bi-ternately compound.
+The leaves of the plant are arranged in an alternate configuration.
+The leaflets of the plant are obovate in shape with an apically lobed tip.
+Each leaflet is roughly 10 – 30 mm in width.
+The individual leaflets do not contain a fragrance.
+The undersurface of the leaflets is glaucous, or waxy.
+The leaf durations are deciduous.
+The leaf type is broadleaf and contains ternate venation, with crenate edges.

-Root rescription
+Root description

-The roots of the Thalictrum clavatum are compact, black in coloration, and slightly tuberous.
+The roots of Thalictrum clavatum are few, black in coloration, and slightly tuberous.

 Fruit description

-The fruit type of the Thalictrum clavatum plant is achene, a dry one-seeded fruit that does not unfurl to release its seed.
-There are usually three to eight achenes within the plant, arranged in a spreading formation.
-Each achene has an elongated stipe, or stalk.
-The form of the achene is flat and sickled, with veining along the sides.
+The fruit type of Thalictrum clavatum is achene, a dry one-seeded fruit that does not unfurl when ripe.
+There are usually three to eight achene fruits within the plant, arranged in a spreading formation.
+Each achene has an elongated stipe, or stalk (1.0 - 3.0 mm).
+The shape of the achene fruit is flat and sickled, with veining along the sides.

 Stem description

-The stem of the Thalictrum clavatum is slender and smooth.
-The green-hued stem is erect, standing six to twenty-four inches in height.
+The stem of Thalictrum clavatum is slender and smooth.
+The green-hued erect stem stands roughly 15 to 60 cm in height.
 The stem is glabrous, or devoid of hairs.

-Taxonomy and classification

-The Thalictrum clavatum belongs to the Ranunculaceae Juss. family, commonly categorized as the Buttercup Family.
-Within this classification, the species belongs to the Thalictrum L., “Meadow-Rue” genus.
+Reproductive strategies